 2. Other Biological Factors

 Did you know women are significantly more likely to experience dry eye than men?
-In fact, according to one study, dry eye affects women twice as often as men(opens in a new tab).
+In fact, according to one study, (opens in a new tab).
 There are several explanations for this.
 First, women are generally more likely to seek out medical treatment than men, meaning they're more likely to be diagnosed.
 Second, women tend to live longer than men, and since age is a major risk factor for dry eye, this could be another contributing factor.

 Third, hormonal changes are also known to cause issues with dry eye.
 For example, during pregnancy and menopause, a person will naturally experience an alteration in their hormone levels, which can cause decreased tear production.
 Even smaller shifts in estrogen levels during a normal menstrual cycle can cause these issues, resulting in symptoms of dry eye like blurry vision and discomfort.